 A sedentary lifestyle is experienced by a lot of working individuals nowadays.
 It is becoming a hot item today that sitting too much can pose risks to our overall health.
 However, there are still individuals who do not know how to handle it.

-What us a sedentary life, by the way?
+What is a sedentary life, by the way?
 It is defined as a type of lifestyle when a person does not receive regular amounts of physical activity.
 Take, for instance, the people who work as typists, encoders, writers, call center agents, and others.
 They are obviously spending more hours sitting rather than moving from time to time.
 But how does not moving regularly take a toll on health?
 Well, the lack of physical activity is one of the main reasons for the following:

 - Your blood is flowing at a slower pace which can lead to coronary heart disease.

 - Your body isn’t using as much blood sugar.
 If you’re not moving for a long time.
-That can pose a danger as this can cause to develop health issues such as diabetes.
+That can pose a danger as this can cause them to develop health issues such as diabetes.

 - If you remain stationary for too long, slow blood circulation can lead to swollen ankles, blood clots, swelling and deep vein thrombosis.
 It can eventually break free and affect other parts of the body.